cgwire/kitsu/docs/getting-started-production/README.md

 To extend the description on the main asset page, click on the first words (2), and a pop-up opens with the full description.

-To delete an asset see the FAQ : [How to delete an asset](../faq-deletion/README.md##how-to-delete-an-asset)
+To delete an asset, see the FAQ : [How to delete an asset](../faq-deletion/README.md##how-to-delete-an-asset)